 - 6.8 You may accept gifts and benefits of token value.
-Gifts and benefits of token value are one or more gifts or benefits received from a person or organisation over a 12-month period that, when aggregated, do not exceed a value of \$50.
+Gifts and benefits of token value are one or more gifts or benefits received from a person or organisation over a 12-month period that, when aggregated, do not exceed a value of \$50 (unless a lower value is resolved by Council).
 They include, but are not limited to: - a) invitations to and attendance at local social, cultural or sporting events with a ticket value that does not exceed \$50 - b) gifts of alcohol that do not exceed a value of \$50 - c) ties, scarves, coasters, tie pins, diaries, chocolates or flowers or the like - d) prizes or awards that do not exceed \$50 in value.